 Keeping the workplace safe

-- wear a face covering or mask where required (unless exempt)
+- wear face coverings where required (unless exempt)

-You must not go to work if you or anyone in your household has symptoms or has tested positive for coronavirus.
-See coronavirus symptoms guidance from the NHS.
+You must check if you need to stay at home ('self-isolate') if you or anyone in your household has symptoms or has tested positive for COVID-19.

 Follow workplace safety guidelines

 To keep the workplace safe, employers and staff must follow the government guidelines for their type of work: